 While we’re all enjoying more time at home during isolation/stay at home orders, it can either be motivating for you to try a new recipe, or you could be tired of cooking and just looking for a quick, easy, and healthy recipe to whip up with the minimal ingredients you may have available in your house.
 This easy Chickpea Scramble is a great breakfast or lunch.
-It’s loaded with flavour and will keep you full so you won’t be back in the kitchen looking for your next meal an hour later…something we’re all familiar with at this point!
+It’s loaded with flavor and will keep you full so you won’t be back in the kitchen looking for your next meal an hour later…something we’re all familiar with at this point!

 Why you’ll love this Chickpea Scramble:

-It is loaded with protein from the chickpeas to keep you full
+Protein Filled: It is loaded with protein from the chickpeas to keep you full

-Can be made with items you probably already have on hand in your pantry
+Versatile: Can be made with items you probably already have on hand in your pantry

-Guess what!?!?
+Sprouted Bread: Guess what!?!?
 You should also be soaking your grains!
 This is the process Silver Hills uses for all of its products, and that’s why they call themselves a “sprouted” bakery.
 Like nuts, when you soak/sprout grains you unlock all of the nutrients, vitamins, and minerals.
 Sprouted grains also have a lower glycemic index, increased soluble fibre, and protein.
 This will help regulate your blood sugar levels and help you maintain your energy level throughout the day.
 Talk about baked goods that are actually good for you.

-How do you make Chickpea Scramble?
+How do you make this chickpea breakfast?

 Your body needs fuel to get you through your day and stay healthy.
 This Chickpea Scramble recipe is really easy to make and you’ll be able to put it together with pantry staples.
 It’s the perfect recipe to whip up while at home, and once we’re back to living our busier lives out in the world, this recipe is also great to have on hand for an easy, and healthy meal to put together for the whole family.